-Kosmos uses a third-party Whistleblower Hotline as a vehicle for employees and third parties to report any potential violations of any Kosmos policy, including the Anti-Corruption Compliance Policy, on an anonymous basis.
+Kosmos uses an anonymous Whistleblower Hotline as a vehicle for employees and third parties to report violations of any Kosmos policy, including the Anti-Corruption Compliance Policy.
+All reports go directly to our Chief Compliance Officer and the Vice President of Internal Audit for evaluation.
+Retaliation for such reporting is strictly prohibited.